 CSU’s Affordable Learning Solutions (AL$) initiative enables campuses to provide more affordable educational content for students.
 For more information about the CSU initiative, check out the Affordable Learning Solutions homepage.
 The infographic below shows AL$ Impact for students in the CSU.

+Affordable Learning Solutions is a natural extension of these efforts to continue helping students access materials and be successful at CSUN.
 The AL$ Initiative at CSUN is committed to educating faculty on open educational resources, assisting faculty with finding quality low or no cost content, and supporting faculty as they redesign their courses.
 Check out CSUN's Academic Senate Resolution AL$/AB-798.
 The image below shows AL$ achievements at CSUN (updated 4/15/2018, subject to change).

 There is a misconception that resources that are free are not high quality and this is not true.
 There are many repositories and publishers that offer peer-reviewed resources.
 Choosing free or low-cost cost materials can have a huge financial impact on students.